-St Maryʼs Church dates mainly from the 14th century but was probably on the site of an earlier church.
+St Mary's Church dates mainly from the 14th century but was probably on the site of an earlier church.
 Apart from the impressive 'Somerset' tower, there are two outstanding features: the roof of the nave and the unusual chancel.

 The later dates from about 1743 and was built in the classical style by a Sir Charles Berkeley to commemorate his late father.

+Prior to that there was only a tiny chancel (possibly a remnant of the original church).
 So small, in fact that a rood screen was built across the eastern two bays of the nave to provide additional space.

+There are 200 pigeon holes in this ancient Dovecote, some of which are still occupied despite the lack of a roof.
 It dates from the 16th century and would originally have supplied the monks of Bruton Priory with young squabs in the spring and summer.